wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

-You want to provide your users with more options, control and flexibility so they can participate in meetings in ways that work for them.
+You want to provide your users with more options, control, and flexibility so they can participate in meetings in ways that work for them.

-Microsoft Teams comes with features like Raise your hand, Together mode, in-meeting chat, and messaging policies like chat editing, Immersive reader, and emojis to provide options, control and flexible participation.
+Microsoft Teams comes with features like Raise your hand, Together mode, in-meeting chat, and messaging policies like chat editing, Immersive reader, and emojis to provide options, control, and flexible participation.

-Here, you will explore the different options available to you so that you can enhance participation in Teams meetings.
+Here, you'll explore the different options available to you so that you can enhance participation in Teams meetings.

 ## Raise your hand